-CVEA anticipates the Project lands associated with the non-Project related transmission line and any associated study needs would be addressed and the FERC Project Boundary modified under the amendment proceeding prior to the filing of the license application.
-Therefore, for purposes of describing study areas for the relicensing proceeding, CVEA is proposing study areas as depicted in Figure 2-1, which do not include the non-Project related transmission line lands that are proposed for removal.
+The 108.16 miles of the transmission line is the subject of an ongoing license amendment proceeding for removal from the Project Boundary, as it no longer meets FERC's definition of a primary transmission line under the Federal Power Act (see Docket Number P-2742-038 in the FERC eLibrary).
+CVEA anticipates the Project lands associated with the transmission line and any associated study needs would be addressed and the FERC boundary modified under the amendment proceeding prior to the filing of the license application.
+Therefore, for purposes of describing study areas for the relicensing proceeding, CVEA is proposing study areas as depicted in Figure 2-1, which do not include the transmission line lands that are proposed for removal.

 Land ownership within the current Project Boundary is a mix of federal, state, municipal, and privately owned lands.
-Additional information pertaining to the Solomon Gulch Project and its vicinity is provided in the PAD.
+Additional information pertaining to the Solomon Gulch Project and its vicinity is provided in the PAD.5

-Figure 2-1 Solomon Gulch Project overview.
+Figure 2-1 Solomon Gulch Project Overview